mckayc/task-donegeon/README.md

 ## ✨ Features

--   **Bug Fixes & Stability:** Fixed various UI bugs and missing icons across the application for a more stable and consistent user experience.
--   **AI Image Generation:** Admins can generate images for items from prompts within the Asset Manager and directly in the item editing dialog.
-A global image style can be set in the AI Studio for a consistent look.
--   **Refactored Architecture:** The application's state management has been refactored from a single context into multiple, focused contexts for better scalability and maintainability.
--   **Enhanced UI/UX:** Features improved loading states, engaging empty state components, standardized confirmation dialogs, and a new user onboarding wizard.
--   **Selective Asset Library:** A large, built-in library of pre-made quests and items with a new dialog for selective, checkbox-based importing.
+-   **Effortless Setup:** Get started instantly.
+The app comes pre-configured with a default `admin` account, bypassing any initial setup wizard.
+-   **Direct Login:** The application starts on a master password screen, ensuring the game world is secure from the start.
+-   **Refined UI/UX:** Moved the rewards display out of the header and next to the page title for better contextual awareness.
+-   **Hybrid PIN Entry:** A streamlined PIN login screen with both a standard text input for keyboards and an on-screen keypad for touch devices.
+-   **Enhanced Security & Login:** Features persistent login sessions, a quick user-switching bar, and configurable PIN/password requirements for different user roles.
+-   **Local Image Gallery:** Admins can now manage a local image gallery by simply dropping files into an `uploads` folder.
+The app automatically categorizes them by filename for easy use.
--   **Secure AI-Powered Features:** Includes an "AI Studio" for generating quests, items, trophies, and images, all powered by a secure backend proxy.
+-   **Secure AI-Powered Features:** Includes an "AI Studio" for generating quests, items, trophies, and more, powered by a secure backend proxy using the Gemini API.
 -   **Advanced Calendar:** Features interactive Month, Week, and Day views for better planning and task management.
--   **Refreshed UI:** A complete overhaul of the sidebar icons for a modern, consistent look.
 -   **Session-Based Master Lock:** The application is locked upon first visit and requires an admin password to unlock for the session.
 -   **Gamified Task Management:** Create recurring "Duties" and one-time "Ventures" with customizable rewards and penalties.
 -   **Character Progression & Virtual Economy:** Earn XP to gain Ranks and multiple currencies to spend in a customizable Marketplace.
--   **Avatar Customization:** Unlock and equip different cosmetic items using uploaded or AI-generated images.
+-   **Avatar Customization:** Unlock and equip different cosmetic items using uploaded images.
 -   **Guild System:** Create groups for collaborative tasks with their own separate economy and quests.
 -   **Trophy & Theming Systems:** Unlockable trophies for milestones and various visual themes to change the app's look and feel.
 -   **Robust Admin Controls & Data Persistence:** A "Donegeon Master" role with full control over the game, with all data saved to a server.